matias-gonz/mag-analyst/tech-debt.md

 * Eager compute arrays for m to avoid redundant calls to get_m
 * Plot model curve for each component
 * Make fit Hcr and mcr configurable (choose error type and parameter count)

+## Not techdebt

+* Projects: Save Hcr and mcr, description